tothbalintjanos/prettifier/README.md

 <a textrun="config-options">

 - **excludeFiles:**
-  a list of globs that describe files to ignore, similar to [.gitignore](https://git-scm.com/docs/gitignore)
+  a list of file and directory paths to ignore, similar to [.gitignore](https://git-scm.com/docs/gitignore)
 - **excludeBranches:**
   a list of branch names to ignore